andrejonasson/dynamic-coattention-network-plus/README.md

 ``` sh
 $ tensorboard --logdir checkpoints
 ```
 from the project folder and navigate to `localhost:6006`.
-The F1 calculated on samples from the training and development datasets, gradient norm, learning rate and should be present among other metrics.
+The gradient norm and learning rate should be present among other metrics.
 The computational graph can also be viewed.

+### Interactive Shell
+To see a trained model in action, load your model in mode `shell` and ask it questions about passages.

 ## Acknowledgements